Head Coach and Athletic Coordinator Chuck Griffin

 Griffin came back to Georgetown to work as the offensive coordinator and QB coach for Head Coach Jason Dean continuing their playoff runs and directing their record breaking QBs along the way.

 After serving as Assistant Athletic Director for Abilene ISD from 2017-2018, Coach Griffin went back to the sidelines as he began leading the Georgetown Eagles as their Head Football Coach and Athletic Coordinator.
-The Eagles were Area Finalists in 2019, and District Runner-Up in 2020 and Area Finalist in 2021 as Coach Griffin coached in his 29th playoff game.
+The Eagles have soared in the last four years finishing as Area Finalists in 2019, District Runner Up in 2020, Bi-District Champions in 2021, and District Champions and Regional Semi-Finalists in 2022 as Coach Griffin coached in his 32nd playoff game.